Product recalls have been issued by Lidl, Tesco, and Sainsbury’s, including butter containing metal.

 Everything you need to know about the new recalls can be found here.

-Because certain dates of St Helen’s Farm Goats Butter may contain small pieces of metal, supermarkets such as Tesco, Sainsbury’s, and Waitrose have recalled them.
+Certain dates of St Helen’s Farm Goats Butter have been recalled by supermarkets such as Tesco, Sainsbury’s, and Waitrose because they may contain small pieces of metal.

-The 250g size is included in the recall, as are all packs with a best before date of March 13, 2022.
+The recall applies to the 250g size and all packs with a best before date of March 13, 2022 or later.

-“If you have purchased the above product, do not eat it,” says a note from St Helen’s.
+“If you have purchased the above product, do not eat it,” says a St Helen’s note.

-Instead, return it for a full refund to the store where it was purchased.
+Instead, return it to the store where you purchased it for a complete refund.

 “Contact St Helen’s Farm for more information at 01430 861715 or [email protected], or go to sthelensfarm.co.uk.”

-Morrisons has recalled certain packs of its own-brand Milk Chocolate Amour ice creams due to the possibility of plastic fragments.
+Morrisons has issued a recall for some of its own-brand Milk Chocolate Amour ice creams due to the possibility of plastic fragments.

 The ice creams come in three-packs, with those with a February 2023 date code being affected.

-“Please do not eat this product and return it to your nearest store for a full refund,” Morrisons says on its website.
+“Please do not eat this product and return it to your nearest store for a full refund,” according to a statement on the Morrisons website.

 No receipt is required.